TAU-VAILab/color-edit/README.md

-# Not Every Gift Comes in Gold Paper or with a Red Ribbon: <br> Exploring Color Perception in Text-to-Image Models
+# Not Every Gift Comes in Gold Paper or with a Red Ribbon: Exploring Color Perception in Text-to-Image Models

 This is the official pytorch implementation of Color-Edit.